joshhornby/joshhornby.github.io/_posts/2025-06-17-scepticism-to-collaboration-with-llms.md

     lastmod: 2025-06-17 T19:00:00+01:00
 ---

 Modern LLMs are reshaping software practice, for better or worse.
-I began doubtful about the promise of instant productivity, but over time, I've arrived at a surprising conclusion: LLMs offer the most value when we engage them as partners, holding them to the same standards of discipline we expect of ourselves.
+I began doubtful overthe promise of instant productivity with these tools, but over time I've arrived at a surprising conclusion: LLMs offer the most value when we engage them as partners, holding them to the same standards of discipline we expect of ourselves.

 ## The path from doubt to discipline

-I started out sceptical, my first attempts at using LLMs to write code were laughable.
+I started out sceptical, my first attempts at using LLMs, mainly with Claude 3.7 & 4.0 along side using OpenAI's GPT-4 & o3, to write code were laughable.
 The model would rewrite a framework source code, invent functions, and ignore naming conventions, all while introducing edge-case bugs.
-I stopped giving orders and started having a dialogue instead.
+I changed tactics, and stopped giving orders and started having a dialogue instead.
 The model became a well-read but inexperienced pair programmer.
 That shift from seeing it as a shortcut to treating it as a disciplined partner changed everything.

 ## An experimentation loop that works